The Chronicles of Amber: Short stories

 The latter five stories tell a linked tale from several viewpoints.
 Zelazny had planned to write more, and to eventually publish a collection of Amber short stories.

 In 2020 Amber Limited released the short stories as a collection, titled "Seven Tales in Amber", with an introduction written by Warren Lapine.

 Dawn of Amber series

 Several years after Zelazny's death, his estate authorized a new series of Amber novels, and John Gregory Betancourt was selected as the writer.
 Betancourt's Dawn of Amber series, which took its name from the title of the first volume, is a prequel to Zelazny's work, taking place centuries or millennia before Nine Princes in Amber.
-It is told from the point of view of Corwin's father Oberon, and like Zelazny's novels, the series was narrated in first person.
+It is told from the point of view of Corwin's father Oberon, and like Zelazny's novels, the series is narrated in first person.

 Four novels, out of five that had been planned, were published by ibooks: